Recommendations

 Must-see exhibitions in the East of England

 Want to catch the must-see exhibitions in the East of England?
-From a series of intimate portrait paintings at Firstsite to fashion photography at Gainsborough's House, don't miss out on these phenomenal shows.
+From an immersive installation at Colchester Castle to a powerful group exhibition spotlighting important issues at Kettle's Yard in Cambridge, don't miss out on these phenomenal shows.

 The East of England is rich in cultural landmarks – from the stunning Jacobean architecture of Audley End House and Gardens in Saffron Walden, with its grounds designed by Capability Brown, to the world-renowned collections at the Fitzwilliam Museum in Cambridge, home to over 500,000 works of art.